SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 spreadsheet for examination of parameter changes over time for a particular interval.

+#### V_SYS_DIT3_ENVSCAN_DATAID

+This is to be used to populate null DATA_IDs in D_INTERVAL_TEMPORAL_3 for Environment Canada climate records.
+This relies upon a start- and end-date specified in S_CONSTANT through DEF_CLIMATE_DDS_DATES and the actual DATA_ID value to be used found in DEF_CLIMATE_DDS_DATAID.
+This relies upon the climate location being defined in D_CLIMATE and having a LOC_NAME_ALT1 value of [Env Canada - Climate Station].

 #### V_SYS_DIT_COUNTS

 Returns the number of records as found in each of the temporal tables related